Georges Couthon: Arrest and execution

 During the crisis preceding the Thermidorian Reaction, Couthon gave up a journey to Auvergne in order, as he wrote, that he might "either die or triumph with Robespierre".
 Robespierre had disappeared from the political arena for an entire month because of a supposed nervous breakdown as well as for health reasons and therefore did not realise that the situation in the convention had changed.
 His last speech seemed to indicate that another purge of the convention was necessary, but he refused to name names.
 In a panic of self-preservation, the Convention called for the arrest of Robespierre and his affiliates, including Couthon, Saint-Just and Robespierre's own brother, Augustin Robespierre.
 Couthon was guillotined on 10 Thermidor alongside Robespierre, but it took the executioner fifteen minutes (amidst Couthon's screams of pain) to arrange him on the board correctly because of his paralysis.

 Legacy

 Bust of Georges Couthon by David d'Angers (1844).

-Couthon, during the course of the French Revolution, had transitioned from an undecided young deputy to a strongly committed lawmaker.
-Aside from his actions in Lyon, it is perhaps the creation of the Law of 22 Prairial and the number of individuals that would be executed because of the law that have become his lasting legacy.
-After the acceptance of Couthon's new decree, executions increased from 134 people in early 1794 to 1,376 people between the months of June and July 1794.
-The Law of 22 Prairial also allowed tribunals to target noblemen and members of the clergy with reckless abandon, as the accused no longer could call character witnesses on their behalf.
+The Law of 22 Prairial allowed tribunals to target noblemen and members of the clergy, as the accused no longer could call character witnesses on their behalf.
 Of the victims executed during June and July 1794, 38% were of noble descent and 26% represented the clergy.
 More than half of the victims came from the wealthier parts of the bourgeoisie.
-Couthon's lawmaking greatly increased the rate of executions in Paris.